 TIP: A disability claims consultant can help you make sense of the policy terms before you sign on the dotted line.
 To find one, Google ‘disability claims consultant’ in your area and pay attention to the reviews.

 Disability insurance is one of those things you hope you never need to draw on.
 But you’ll be grateful for the protection it offers if you do need it.
-So getting a policy in place — either through your employer or on your own — is a smart financial move.
+So getting a disability policy in place — either through your employer or on your own — is a smart financial move.

 “I have a hard time getting people to buy life insurance, let alone disability insurance,” Clark says.
 “But the reality is you want both life insurance to protect your loved ones and disability insurance to protect both yourself and your loved ones.”